ncbi/elastic-blast-docs/docs/source/quickstart-aws.rst

 Download results
 ----------------
-At this point you will find it convenient to set an environment variable for the location of your results.
-You'll need to modify the command below to use the same path listed in BDQE.ini.
+You will find it convenient to set an environment variable for the location of your results.
+You'll need to modify the command below to use the same path listed in BDQA.ini.

 .. code-block:: bash

-   export YOUR_RESULTS_BUCKET=s3://elasticblast-YOURNAME/results/BDQE
+   export YOUR_RESULTS_BUCKET=s3://elasticblast-YOURNAME/results/BDQA

 Now, use the command below to download your results from your results bucket.
 This command assumes you have set ${YOUR_RESULTS_BUCKET}.
 If you haven't done this, simply replace ${YOUR_RESULTS_BUCKET} by the path.